 Since originating 2nd chance loans 12 years ago, credit solutions have been a priority.
-We have always aligned applicants with lenders that provide finance programs with affordable mortgages or consumers that have a history of low credit scores or bad debt.
+We have always aligned applicants with lenders that provide finance programs with affordable second-chance loans and mortgages or consumers that have a history of low credit scores or bad debt.
 BD Nationwide can match you with subprime, hard money, FHA and home equity programs for borrowers looking for second chance mortgage programs.
 We understand the growing demand of alternative finance programs as millions of American borrowers do not qualify for the traditional loan programs offered by Fannie Mae and Freddie Mac.
 We offer a wide variety of non-conforming second chance home loans for buying and refinancing residential real estate in all 50 states.

 We Believe there is More to You than a Credit Score.
 Learn More About 2nd Chance Home loans for All Types of Borrowers

 Our team members always make every effort to get you approved for a mortgage that makes the most sense for you financially.
 Many applicants have turned to us after being rejected from multiple banks and finance companies.
 Our 2nd chance mortgage lenders understand the difficulties in finding a loan program if your credit scores are low or your house is underwater with a mortgage that is greater than your property's value.
 Our lending affiliates offer several different programs for borrowers with low fico score or who lack equity needed to qualify for traditional loans.
 Get a free quote today with a great rate and discounted lender costs.